anypossiblew/tiven.wang/_posts/articles/hcp/2016-11-17-getting-started-with-yaas.md

 ### Test by Consumer

-Now you can test accessing the YaaS service by the client credentials.
+Now it is time to test accessing the YaaS service by the client credentials.

 #### Authorization using Client Credentials